madhu20336/Birthday-candle/readme.md

 # About question
 In this I  had made one function named birthdayCakeCandles.
+Then i took a user input for the elements i want in an array.
-Then I have used the max function to find the maximum number from that array.
+Then I have made another function max find the maximum number from that array.

 ![alt text](cake_image.jpeg)